-2.1 Behavioural Skeletons
+3.1 Behavioural skeletons

-Behavioural skeletons represent a specialisation of the algorithmic skeleton concept for component management [12].
+BSs represent a specialisation of the algorithmic skeleton concept for component management (Cole, 2004).
 Algorithmic skeletons have been traditionally used as a vehicle to provide efficient implementation templates of parallel paradigms.
-Behavioural skeletons, as algorithmic skeletons, represent patterns of parallel computations (which are expressed in GCM as graphs of components), but in addition they exploit the inherent skeleton semantics to design sound self-management schemes of parallel components.
+BS, as algorithmic skeletons, represent patterns of parallel computations (which are expressed in GCM as graphs of components), but in addition they exploit the inherent skeleton semantics to design sound self-management schemes of parallel components.

-Behavioural skeletons are composed of an algorithmic skeleton together with an autonomic manager (see Fig. 1).
-They provide the programmer with a component that can be turned into a running application by providing the code parameters needed to instantiate the algorithmic skeleton parameters (e.g. the code of the different stages in a pipeline or the code of the worker in a task farm) plus some kind of Service Level Agreement (SLA, e.g. the expected parallelism degree or the expected throughput of the application).
-The code parameters are used to build the actual code run on the target parallel/distributed architecture, while the SLA is used by the autonomic manager that will take care of ensuring this SLA (best effort) while the application is being computed.
+BS are composed of an algorithmic skeleton together with an autonomic manager (see Figure 1).
+They provide the programmer with a component that can be turned into a running application by providing the code parameters needed to instantiate the algorithmic skeleton parameters (e.g. the code of the different stages in a pipeline or the code of the worker in a task farm) plus some kind of service level agreement (SLA, e.g. the expected parallelism degree or the expected throughput of the application).
+The code parameters are used to build the actual code run on the target parallel/distributed architecture, while the SLA is used by the autonomic manager who will take care of ensuring this SLA (best effort) while the application is being computed.